radx64/radx64.github.io/linux/_posts/2025-02-02-Minimal-linux-distro-pt2.md

 # category: "linux" // categories are working based on path also, no need to tag :)
 ---

 Last week, I mentioned my goal of building something even *more* minimal than **Linux From Scratch** - basically, a DIY Linux system from just a kernel, a few user-space tools, and a bootloader.
 Well...
-I think I`ve got it!
+I think I've got it!

 If you're feeling adventurous and want to replicate my setup, here's how I did it.

 ## The Plan

-I`m keeping it simple:
+I'm keeping it simple:
 1. **Compile** the Linux Kernel
 2. **Build BusyBox** - a tiny userspace suite that replaces core UNIX utilities
 3. **Package** it all up into a bootable image using **Syslinux**